Should You Be Using Supplements?

 Animals can be fed on pasture, hay, grains, or specially designed feeds for this purpose.

 But take care if you are using pasture for flushing purposes.
-Some plants such as alfalfa and clovers contain compounds that mimic oestrogen and hinder ovulation and conception rates.
+Some plants such as alfalfa and clovers contain compounds that mimic estrogen and hinder ovulation and conception rates.

 Grains used may be wheat, oats, barley, or corn, and should be introduced gradually.
 A typical amount would be half to one pound of grain for each animal per day.